Xele02/UMO/Tools/README.md

 # Decrypt downloaded files

-Decrypt files given as argument, either direct name or directory.
+The tool will decrypt files given as argument, either direct name or directory.
 By default, it scan Data/android/ directory.

 IT will create a new file with .decrypted extension on success.
 Use -d flag to remove orginal file once decrypted.